The True Cost of Getting a Russian Visa

-Assuming you’ve gathered all the aforementioned documents – photos, invitation letter, medical certification, etc. – there’s still the matter of paying the embassy or consulate to process the application.
+Assuming you’ve gathered all the aforementioned documents – photos, invitation letter, medical certification, etc. – there’s still the matter of paying the Russian visa cost.
 Russian visa processing times can significantly vary from office to office, but the fees are standard for US citizens.

 Single Entry Visas $90

 Double Entry Visas $144